Introduction – What digital marketing channels provide the best ROI?

 Below is an infographic showing how quality scores can impact CPC:

-This visual representation below shows how inefficient spend can be improved when improving quality scores.
+This visual representation below shows how inefficient spending can be improved by improving quality scores.

 How do CPC prices vary?